 Istanbul with its long history, mosques, palaces, fortresses, sea and delights has to be explored leisurely.
 There are some things to know to make the visit enjoyable, and one of them is going to Istanbul in spring.
 The main reason is the weather: in spring it is perfect.
 Unlike grey and rainy winters, everything around is green and sunny, and, unlike hot summers, it is pleasantly warm.
 September and October are good as well, but there is another reason to opt for spring, or April specifically: the Tulip Festival.

 April is when this picturesque city becomes even more colourful.
 Unfortunately, the festival doesn’t imply that tulips are everywhere: there are designated areas for this occasion.
 There are many tulips in the famous Gulhane Park next to Topkapi Palace, but the main experience happens in Emirgan Park which is far from the usual tourist path, much farther than Rumelihisari Fortress.
-Somehow my trips to Istanbul coincided with the festival just once.
-I came there at the end of April, so there was not much to see except for some faded tulips.
-I can only imagine how beautiful it is when tulips are in full bloom.

 But the festival is not the only reason to visit Istanbul.
 Come here to see the magnificent interiors of Dolmabahce Palace, the mighty walls of Topkapi Palace, the tiles of the Blue Mosque, the unexpected beauty of Suleymaniye, the combination of Christianity and Islam in Hagia Sophia and admire Istanbul from the top of Galata Tower.